What Is Crypto Contract Trading?

 Risk tools identify liquidation levels and show how much margin you are risking.
 They are used to avoid major errors, not to chase profit.

-They are optimized to help you track your liquidation price when trading leveraged crypto contracts.
+The liquidation price calculator and leverage calculator are essential for contract trading.
+They help traders track liquidation price when trading leveraged crypto contracts.

-The leverage calculator is a great tool that helps you choose the right margin capital for your position based on your leverage and the desired position size.
+The leverage calculator helps determine the right margin capital for a position based on leverage and desired position size.

 FAQ